 - Our school year is 35 weeks, from the third week of August to the third week of May.
 We have a one-week Thanksgiving Break, a three-week Christmas Break, and a one-week Spring Break.

 - Our school day is 8:45am to 3:15pm (3pm for Grammar School).
 Our day begins with Morning Chapel.

 - A student in middle or high school is considered full-time if s/he is enrolled in either four core courses, or three and one Study Hall.
 While we do permit enrollment in two or three courses only, full-time students receive priority in enrollment.
 If a class has openings, part-time students may enroll.
 If a class is full, a waiting list is created.
 If six students are on the waiting list, a second section for that class is offered if space permits.

 - Students may also enroll in classes from different grade levels, if the schedule is feasible, the class has room, and the course content is appropriate for the student’s abilities.

-- Part-time students may not stay on campus during a class period when they are not enrolled in class.
+- Part-time students may not stay on campus during a class period in which they are not enrolled in a class.